LEAD: Liberal Feature-based Distillation for Dense Retrieval: Method

 Since LEAD is based on the unified view of retrieval models presented in \cref{sec:view}, in which the models are abstracted as piles of neural layers, we think LEAD is extendable to different types of layers.
 For example, LEAD also supports variants of DE and CB models, such as appending linear layers to the naive output of DE and CB, reducing the output dimensionalities, which supports building a smaller vector-based index for passages.

-\paragraph{Portability.}
+\subsubsection{Portability}

-LEAD is a good alternative to the traditional response-based distillation method, which can also be applied in the state-of-the-art distillation pipelines for dense retrieval, such as curriculum learning \cite{DBLP:conf/sigir/ZengZV22} and learning with multiple teachers \cite{lin2022prod}.
+As an alternative to traditional response-based distillation methods, LEAD offers a viable option for enhancing dense retrieval models.
+It can be seamlessly integrated into existing dense retrieval pipelines, such as curriculum learning \cite{DBLP:conf/sigir/ZengZV22}, data augmentation~\cite{DBLP:conf/emnlp/RenQLZSWWW21,bonifacio2022inpars} and learning with multiple teachers \cite{lin2022prod}, to achieve further performance improvement.